Laurel, Batangas: Etymology

-The town's present name is derived from Miguel Laurel, known as the first notable Laurel in the Philippines and a longtime patriarch of the place and José P. Laurel, a former president and a native of Tanauan, Batangas.
+The town's present name is derived from Miguel Laurel, known as the first notable Laurel in the Philippines and a longtime patriarch of the place and José P. Laurel, a native of Tanauan, Batangas who served as the president of the Second Philippine Republic.

 History

-Laurel traces its origin to a remote barrio called Bugain (derived from buga, a black cinder formed from fly ashes during Taal Volcano eruption), which was part of Talisay that was established in 1869.
+Laurel traces its origin to a remote barrio called Bugain (derived from buga, a black scoria formed from ejected tephra during eruptions of Taal), which was part of Talisay that was established in 1869.
 Located by the Tanauan Bay, the present-day municipality was also the first location of Tanauan's municipal seat (poblacion) until 1754, when it was transferred to the present-day barangay Sala in Tanauan as a result of the Taal Volcano eruption that year.
 In 1903, the barrio became part of Tanauan following its merger with Talisay, to which it had belonged, by virtue of Act No. 708.
 A year later, it was transferred to Taal by virtue of Act No. 1244, before it was eventually returned to the reestablished municipality of Talisay.
 After the 1911 Taal Volcano eruption, population grew at the area with agricultural cultivation as the locals' primary livelihood.
 The area was later called Nayon ng Bayuyungan (derived from bayong) or simply as Bayuyungan and was designated as the center of the area that consisted it and nearby barrios.
 The present-day barangay Berinayan was also annexed to Tagaytay in Cavite from the 1940s to 1956, when it was returned to Talisay.

-Laurel was previously a part of Talisay, its current neighbor town, until 1969.
+Laurel had been part of Talisay, its current neighbor town, until 1969.
 Locals led by Jose Macaraig, Placido Amo (vice mayor of Talisay), and Severino Amo signed a petition to create an independent town out of barrio Bayuyungan and adjacent barrios.
 It was first endorsed to Senator Maria Kalaw Katigbak, who in turn presented it to President Diosdado Macapagal.
 It was also presented to the Talisay municipal government, who in turn forwarded it to Batangas Governor Feliciano Leviste.
 The Batangas Provincial Board then endorsed the petition as a resolution to Batangas 3rd district Representative José Laurel Jr. and finally through House Bill No. 17628.

 On June 21, 1969, the barrios of Bayuyungan, Ticub, Balakilong, Bugaan, Berinayan, As-is, San Gabriel, and Buso-buso were officially separated from Talisay and constituted into a separate municipality of Laurel, by virtue of Republic Act No. 5689.
 Bayuyungan became the present-day poblacion.
 The first set of officials acted on November 8, 1971, with Placido Amo as Mayor.